PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 site.
 Validate both policies, malformed lengths, pruning, owner order, shared state, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Late hard-activation cluster evidence implementation checkpoint

+The orchestration runner and lowerer's private delegate now return the recovery utility's ordered one- or two-result tuple.
+The pure `summarize_late_hard_activation_layout_mutations()` helper validates the tuple length for the active policy, preserves both required hard-activation counters, emits four fixed zero-default layout mutation keys, excludes the non-mutating layout `iterations` metric, and adds a clamped `pruned_unused_tensors` count.

+At the original terminal call site, the lowerer records the starting tensor count, captures the raw results, and derives `_late_hard_activation_stats` from the exact net tensor reduction.
+The leading underscore marks staged evidence;
+the broad phase reconciliation remains unconditional.
+The existing pass order, optional-layout policy, shared LayoutState, Hardswish-SE/pre-Concat boundaries, public behavior, artifacts, and TensorFlow-free direct path are unchanged.

+Focused orchestration coverage is `12 passed in 0.64s`.
+The sequential late hard-activation, Expand/Squeeze, late-layout, constant-fold/cast, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `394 passed in 28.01s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, continue moving backward through the same terminal interval and characterize another small owner or orchestration cluster before using any staged evidence to guard broad reconciliation.
+Commit and push only; do not create or update a pull request.